Iteo/theme_tailor/packages/theme_tailor/README.md

 }
 ```

-Then it can be used in several ways:
+Use it in different ways:

 ```dart
 /// 1 Add it to the encoders list in the @Tailor() annotation